What is the difference between rhinoplasty for men and rhinoplasty for women?

 For some patients, it may take up to one year for the new shape of their nose to fully come to fruition.
 Many will wait 6 weeks before going about any major social engagements, just to be on the safe side.
 The healing process can be embarrassing for some individuals who worry about the swelling or bruising of their new nose in the beginning, but we find that Dr. White’s preferred endonasal, closed rhinoplasty approach helps to minimize this problem and get patients through the recovery quickly and safely.

-Learn more about rhinoplasty for men in North Miami
+Learn more about a male rhinoplasty consultation from Dr. Jeremy White in Miami

-Dr. White has patients from North Miami and around the world who come to him for his unique expertise in rhinoplasty.
-If you feel that you are a candidate for rhinoplasty, please contact Dr. White and our staff to schedule your personal, very thorough rhinoplasty consultation.
+Dr. White has patients from Miami and around the world who come to him for his unique expertise in rhinoplasty.
+If you feel that you are a candidate for arguably the best male rhinoplasty Miami has to offer, please contact Dr. White and our staff to schedule your personal, very thorough rhinoplasty consultation.